Infos & Portals

 On the Move (OTM) is a cultural mobility information network with more than 35 members in over 20 countries across Europe and beyond.
 Our mission is to encourage and facilitate cross-border mobility and cooperation, contributing to building up a vibrant and shared European cultural space that is strongly connected worldwide.

-ResArtis an association of over 600 centers, organisations, and individuals in over 70 countries.
-Each of our members is dedicated to offering artists, curators, and all manner of creative people the essential time and place away from the pressures and habits of every-day life, an experience framed within a unique geographic and cultural context.
+ResArtis is an association of over 600 centers, organisations, and individuals in over 70 countries.
+Each of our members is dedicated to offering artists, curators, and all manner of creative people the essential time and space away from the pressures and habits of every-day life, an experience framed within a unique geographic and cultural context.

 Through Res Artis, organisations will become part of a global community of colleagues engaged in dialogue through our face-to-face meetings and virtually through our online presence.

 www.touring-artists.info provides answers to questions regarding international mobility for artists and persons engaged in the cultural sector in Germany as well as those wanting to work in Germany.

 For more information, please see: What is touring artists?